jfrazier-eth/jfrazier-eth/README.md

 ### 🔭 I’m currently working on developing a personal website.
 Watch it come alive [here](https://frazierjoe.github.io/#/)

-### 🌱 I’m currently learning about the current pandemic
+### 🌱 I’m currently learning about COVID-19 via a course called *The Pandemic: Science and Society*.

 ### 💻 I’m looking to collaborate on a cycling trainer app similar to [TrainerRoad](TrainerRoad.com).